corinnahuber/CCL4PotionWitch/README.md

 ## Goal
 The player’s ultimate goal is to cleanse the forest by defeating all the ghosts haunting the world.
 To do this, they can craft up to five unique potions, each with its own effect.
-Ingredients are scattered throughout the world and must be gathered to brew potions at the cauldron inside the witch’s home.
+Ingredients are scattered throughout the world and must be gathered to brew potions at the cauldron outside the witch’s home.
 When a ghost appears, the player must quickly choose the right potion and throw it at the ghost to kill it.
-But beware — if the ghosts get too close and deal too much damage, it's game over!
+But beware — if the ghosts get too close and deals too much damage, it's game over!

 ## System Design
 **Player role:**